Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “What do you mean an unknown lithium isotope?!”

-“Well, it's unknown, so we can't really explain it yet...the besshu was capable of flight thanks to its light composition.
+“Well, it's unknown, so we can't really explain it yet...
+The besshu was capable of flight thanks to its light composition.
 We also identified nitrogen, oxygen, chlorine, sulfur, phosphorus, iron, zinc and, of course, atmospheric components—hydrogen and helium.
-In other words, it's not edible, but it can be used as an ore, and a very good one at that.”
+In other words, it's not edible, but it can be used as an ore.
+A very good one at that.”

 “I'm gonna cry.
 We finally discover an alien life form and instead of learning its eating habits or mating dances or whatever, our only choice is first figuring out how to put it to use.
 Makes me feel too much like a groundskeeper...”

 Sivi gave an in-depth lecture about the creatures they’d named besshu.
-She went into more detail about very unusual composition, as well as the structural differences between fish on Earth and FBB.
-She also said bit more about the previously mentioned unknown isotope and how it might diverge from everything known about alkali metals.
-She then answered the questions Magiri, who had skipped the briefing to sleep, had on points regarding the report ranging from crucial to abysmally stupid.
-By the end, Magiri was current on the state of knowledge regarding besshu.
+She explained their very unusual composition, along with a structural comparison between fish on Earth and FBB.
+She also went into more detail about the previously mentioned unknown isotope and how its unique properties might totally diverge from the known alkali metals.
+Finally, she answered the questions Magiri—who had skipped the briefing to sleep—had with regard to the report, from the crucial to the abysmally stupid.
+By the end, Magiri was fully up to speed on the state of knowledge regarding besshu.

-Between the besshu they’d fished up, the bake collected thus far, observations made of the planet's atmosphere, and rocks spewed from a lower layer that they referred to as ‘ejector’, there were common points in composition.
-This led to the theory of a solid structure in FBB’s depths, something a gas giant wasn’t supposed to have.
+They also noticed common points in composition between the besshu they’d fished up, the bake collected thus far, observations made of the planet's atmosphere, and rocks they referred to as 'ejectors' that were spewed up from a lower layer in the atmosphere.
+It had led them to the theory that a solid structure lurked in FBB’s depths, something a gas giant wasn’t supposed to have.
 Chances were that another celestial body had sunk into its depths...

 “Another body?
 There's no way to prove that, right?
 It's quite romantic.”